Wrapped Velas (WVLX) One Day Volume Tops $88.45

-Wrapped Velas (WVLX) traded flat against the dollar during the 24 hour period ending at 13:00 PM Eastern on May 13th.
-Wrapped Velas has a total market capitalization of $50.22 million and approximately $88.45 worth of Wrapped Velas was traded on exchanges in the last day.
-One Wrapped Velas coin can now be bought for about $0.0220 or 0.00000079 BTC on major exchanges.
-During the last seven days, Wrapped Velas has traded flat against the dollar.
+Wrapped Velas (WVLX) traded flat against the dollar during the one day period ending at 9:00 AM E.T. on May 15th.
+Wrapped Velas has a market cap of $50.22 million and approximately $88.45 worth of Wrapped Velas was traded on exchanges in the last day.
+In the last seven days, Wrapped Velas has traded flat against the dollar.
+One Wrapped Velas coin can currently be purchased for $0.0220 or 0.00000079 BTC on major cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.